zeezephyr/urbanism-guide/content/en/austin/issues/etod_and_compatibility.md

 >
 > -- [CNT.org](https://etod.cnt.org/about/)

-The proposed ETOD overlay aims to zone for dense, mixed-use, walkable development within a half mile of the future Project Connect light rail line, while providing incentives to build more affordable housing and protect existing affordable housing and businesses.
+The [proposed ETOD overlay](https://publicinput.com/u1611) aims to zone for dense, mixed-use, walkable development within a half mile of the future Project Connect light rail line, while providing incentives to build more affordable housing ([12-15% affordable](https://publicinput.com/u1611#tab-49604)) and protect existing affordable housing and businesses.
 This new zoning also seeks to discourage car-oriented development in the ETOD area (e.g. gas stations, car washes).
 Any new building constructed as a result of this proposal can only be done so on land that is already zoned for multifamily or commercial use.
 It does not affect single-family zoned properties.

 Under our current land use policies few Austinites can walk or bike to transit.
 This limited accessibility then leads to less ridership, less transit funding, and worsened service.
 Transit struggles in low density, car-dependent environments.
 ETOD turns that vicious cycle into a virtuous cycle where people of all incomes, ages, and backgrounds are able to live near transit; and in this immediate case near the coming light rail of Project Connect.